landlab/landlab/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests have passed?
 - [ ] Formatted code with black?
 - [ ] Removed lint reported by flake8?
+- [ ] Sucessful documentation built? (if documentation added or modified)

 <!-- Thanks for your time and effort.
 If you have any feedback in regards
      to your experience contributing here, please let us know!